zachlatta/school/sophomore/world-history/notes/1-from_human_prehistory_to_the_early_civilizations.md

+# From Human Prehistory to the Early Civilizations

-# The Neolithic Revolution and the Birth of Civilization
+## The Neolithic Revolution and the Birth of Civilization

 * **Neolithic Age** - New Stone Age.
 Period in the development of human technology beginning about 10,200 BC and ending between 4,500 and 2,000 BC.